5 Best Debt Payoff Planner Apps

 Debt can feel like having a monkey on your back.
-At first it’s really not so bad; maybe like one of those funny circus monkeys—you know things could get a little wild but you’ve got it (mostly) under control.
+At first, it's really not so bad; maybe like one of those funny circus monkeys—you know, things could get a little wild, but you've got it (mostly) under control.

-But the next thing you know you’re giving a piggyback ride to a 400-pound gorilla who has a troupe of sugared-up circus monkeys on its back…and you realize this is not a good situation.
+But the next thing you know, you're giving a piggyback ride to a 400-pound gorilla who has a troupe of sugared-up circus monkeys on its back…and you realize this is not a good situation.
 At all.
-It’s tiring, it’s heavy, it limits your freedom, and, quite frankly, it stinks.
+It's tiring, it's heavy, it limits your freedom, and, quite frankly, it stinks.

 If you're sick of the chaos and ready to lighten your load, check out this list of the five best apps to help pay off debt.